 A registry lock makes it difficult for anyone to make even the most mundane changes to your registrar account without manual intervention by a staff registrar.
 This likely comes at an additional cost and not every domain registrar has it available.

-Ask your registrar about registry locking and other additional security measures like two factor authentication, which requires another verifying factor in addition to your login and password, or IP address dependent logins, which limits access to your account from anywhere outside of one particular IP address.
+Ask your registrar about registry locking and other additional security measures like two factor or multi-factor authentication, which requires another verifying factor in addition to your login and password, or IP address dependent logins, which limits access to your account from anywhere outside of one particular IP address.

 While adding any of these extra safeguards will limit your ability to make easy account change or access your files from remote locations, it may be a worthwhile price to pay.